nus-cs2103-AY2324S1/ip/docs/README.md

 - Download the `.jar` file under `Releases`,
 - Navigate to the directory in terminal,
-- run `java -jar penaldo.jar`, and voila!
+- run `java -jar penaldo.jar`, angd voila!

 ## Features 👾